AshkanWatson/PortListener/README.md

 # Run The Script
 ./PortListener.sh
 ```
+And For Logs You Should Make Log File Manually

+`sudo touch /$HOME/Desktop/script.log`

+You Can Customize This File And Location From Code In **SCRIPT_LOG_FILE** Part

+This Is For Reboot Log

+`sudo touch /var/log/reboot.log`

-You Can Put This Script On Startup App To Run After Reboot Too For Do This Check [Setup Section](https://github.com/AshkanWatson/PortListener#setup)
+You Can Put This Script On Startup App To Run After Reboot Too For Do This Check [Setup Section](https://github.com/AshkanWatson/PortListener#setup) This Step Is Not Necessary But Its Good To Be Like That
 ## Setup
 To Make The Script Run Automatically After A Reboot, You Can Follow Steps:
 Adding The Line: